-Side effects relating to stopping treatment (withdrawal reactions) are common, particularly if the treatment is stopped suddenly (see section 3 and section 4.
+Side effects relating to stopping treatment (withdrawal reactions) are common, particularly if the treatment is stopped suddenly (see section 3 If you stop taking Sertraline and section 4 Possible side effects).
 The risk of withdrawal symptoms depends on the length of treatment, dosage, and the rate at which the dose is reduced.
 Generally, such symptoms are mild to moderate.
 However, they can be serious in some patients.
 They normally occur within the first few days after stopping treatment.
 In general, such symptoms disappear on their own and wear off within 2 weeks.
 In some patients they may last longer (2-3 months or more).
-When stopping treatment with sertraline it is recommended to reduce the dose gradually over a period of several weeks or months, and you should always discuss the best way of stopping
+When stopping treatment with sertraline it is recommended to reduce the dose gradually over a period of several weeks or months, and you should always discuss the best way of stopping treatment with your doctor.